3 min read

 A drunk, unstable, angry 16-year-old demands the car keys, and his parents give them up because it’ll be okay.
 Their smart daughter, who pays attention, confronts them but they ignore her.
 You know how girls can be, and it’ll be okay.

 As of this morning, more than 71 million of my fellow American citizens elected for US president a convicted felon, an unrepentant seditionist, a sexual predator, a bigot, a misogynist, and an emotionally unstable grifter.
 A man cognitively impaired to the point of being unable to spontaneously string together three coherent sentences, and openly contemptuous of the fundamental principles of America’s constitutional democracy.
-They said okay, 71 million times, to handing the keys to a man who will validate and instigate an aggrieved gang of belligerent people in this country who hate blacks, hate immigrants, hate women, hate Jews, hate Muslims, hate queers, hate the free press, hate environmentalists, hate higher education, and hate people like me.
+They said okay, 71 million times, to handing the keys to a man who will validate and instigate an aggrieved subset of his supporters, a gang of belligerent people in this country who hate blacks, hate immigrants, hate women, hate Jews, hate Muslims, hate queers, hate the free press, hate environmentalists, hate higher education, and hate people like me.
 Who sneer at economic equity, social justice, science, history, human rights, restraint and sacrifice for the common good, and social democracy.
-And who, by the way, have anger issues and own tens of millions of guns.
+And who, by the way, have anger issues and own a lot of guns.
 But it’ll be okay.

 This was the most dismal electoral outcome in US history, and if you scan the American story you will see that we’ve elected a few real beauties over the years.
 Nothing rivals this one.
 I went to bed heartsick and woke up heartbroken.
 It will not be okay.